matk86/kmc_diffusion/README.md

 # kmc_diffusion

-1. This repository contain python scripts and fortran codes
-2. Python scritps
+KMC_run.py:
+	Python wrapper to launch kMC jobs concurrently

+compute_msd.py:
-"compute_msd.py" - To print out diffusivities and  mean square displacement (msd) vs. time from the output file obtained from a object oriented kMC code.
+	Compute mean square displacement (msd) vs. time and diffusivities from the kMC outputs. msd.f90:
-"KMC_run.py" - To submit many different kMC jobs on multiple nodes at once.

-3. Fortran "code msd.f90" called by the python scropt "compute_msd.py" to compute mean square displacement.
+	F90 code used to perform the numerically intensive mean square displacement computation.
+	Compiled using f2py and used in compute_msd.py